donnchawp/old-comment-cleaner/readme.txt

 == Description ==

 Old Comment Cleaner is a WordPress plugin that allows you to clean old comment data based on user-defined settings.
-You can specify the age of comments to clean whih will replace email addresses and names, and delete author URLs associated with the comments.
+You can specify the age of comments to clean which will replace email addresses and names, and delete author URLs associated with the comments.

 The "Confirm Cleaning" checkbox must be checked before any destructive actions are taken.
 When comments are cleaned, they will have any or all of the following done: